Supervisor/supervisor/README.txt

   program can check for the presence of this variable to determine whether it is running under supervisor (new in 2.0).

+  My command line works fine when I invoke it by hand from a shell prompt, but when I use the same command line in a supervisor "command=" section, the program fails mysteriously.
+Why?
+This may be due to your process' dependence on environment variable settings.
+  See "Subprocess Environment" in this document.

 Reporting Bugs

   Please report bugs at http://www.plope.com/software/collector .